How Do I Set Up FightCamp Boxing at Home?

-Getting your at-home FightCamp gym space up and running is a quick and easy process.
+Getting your FightCamp home boxing gym setup and running is a quick and easy process.
 Once you’re all set up, you can start tackling your boxing workouts and improving your training right away.
 Before purchasing and setting up any equipment, ensure you have one thing: space.

 You don’t need an absurdly large amount of space, but you should have enough to move around freely without feeling restricted.
-For the purpose of this FightCamp at-home gym, you should aim to have at least eight feet by eight feet to move around in.
+For the purpose of this FightCamp at-home boxing setup, you should aim to have at least eight feet by eight feet to move around in.

 Step 1: Assemble Your Exercise Mat

 The first step to set up your at home boxing setup is to piece together your exercise mat.
 Having a workout mat will help prevent slippage, stop joint pain, reduce sound, and give you a place to lay down for core work.

 Our FightCamp exercise mat comes ready to assemble and the assembly process is just like piecing together a puzzle:

 For an in-depth written guide on assembling your FightCamp mat, check out our exercise mat assembly article.

 Step 2: Fill the Base of Your Freestanding Punching Bag

 Arguably the most important thing to do when you get your punching bag is to fill the base.
 To do this, you can use either water, sand, or a combination of the two.
 For a heavier bag, opting to fill the base with sand is the best choice, but filling it with water will still give you a strong and stable base.
 For maximum weight, consider using both and adding water once you have filled the base with sand: